edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

 * z = numeric time zone

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Upload to Amazon Kinesis Firehorse Action
+Amazon Kinesis Firehorse Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is one of delegate actions executed by a Device Agent.

 It will upload an event to a user defined location of the Amazon Kinesis Firehorse.

-Here's such a configuration.
+Here's the format of such a configuration.

 .. code-block:: javascript

     "action": {
       "action_name": "upload",
       "deliveryStreamName": "pedestrianStream",
       "accessKey": "",
       "secretKey": "",
       "region": ""
     }

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Send a LINE message/stamp Action
+LINE Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is one of delegate actions executed by a Device Agent.

 It will send a message and/or a stamp to a specified LINE talk room.

-Here's such a configuration.
+Here's the format of such a configuration.

 .. code-block:: javascript